 How is the ACT scored?

-On a basic level, the ACT scores range from 1-36.
-You receive a score based on the number of correct answers on each section.
-Those section scores are averaged to determine your composite score, rounded to the nearest whole number.
+ACT scores range from 1-36.
+Your score is based on the number of correct answers on each section.
+Once you submit your scoresheet,

-- They count the number of correct questions on each section.
-They don’t deduct points for incorrect answers (so you’re better off guessing than leaving a question blank!)
+- The ACT counts the number of correct questions on each section.
+Incorrect answers (so guess rather than leave a question blank!) do not penalize you.

-- Your raw scores are converted to scale scores.
+- Raw scores are converted to scale scores.

 - Scale scores are averaged to create your composite score, rounded to the nearest whole number.

-- Your composite score (as well as individual section scores) are sent to the colleges you selected when you registered.
+- Your composite score (and individual section scores) are sent to the colleges you selected when you registered.

 What are raw scores and scale scores?

 But what are the scale scores that the ACT uses to calculate your composite score?
-It’s all based on the number of questions you answer correctly for each section.
-The raw scores are simply a count of the correct answers you have on each section.
-Those are then converted to scale scores by the ACT.
+It’s based on the number of questions you answer correctly for each section.
+Raw scores are simply a count of the correct answers you have on each section.
+Those are converted to scale scores by ACT.
+Not sure how it works?
+Here’s an example from ACT:

 What is the average ACT score?